 When researching rescue groups, there are several things to look for that will give you an idea of which ones are trustworthy—the group’s knowledge of its dogs.
 A reputable group will be as thorough as possible in vetting the dog’s health.

-They should at the very least know if the dog has been spayed or neutered, if it has been to a vet, what its health records are, and if it has received treatments, such as de-worming.
+They should at the very least know if the dog has been spayed or neutered, if it has been to a vet, what its health records look like, and if it has received treatments such as de-worming.
 In addition, they should be familiar with the dog’s personality and temperament.

 Rescue groups usually are made up of passionate individuals dedicated to their work.
 Therefore, you should come into contact with people who seem happy and committed to the group.
 At the very least, there should be a general feeling of well-being and organization.